aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/modelinference.md

 ### Deploy the Ray Service

-We have provided a ray-service.yaml to create the inference service, in this example we have used an existing model "askulkarni2/dogbooth" foro this inference, alternatively you can also use the model id uploaded to your hugging face from the previous training step.
+We have provided a ray-service.yaml to create the inference service, in this example we have used an existing model "askulkarni2/dogbooth" for this inference, alternatively you can also use the model id uploaded to your hugging face from the previous training step.

 ```text
 apiVersion: ray.io/v1alpha1